oncs21/oncs21.github.io/_posts/2025-12-28-serving-a-deep-learning-model-through-django.md

 If everything is set up correctly, Django will return predictions as structured JSON, making it easy to integrate with other services.

-Here is an example view to use model inference:
+Here is an example view to use model inference (the previous view covers this):
 ```python
 def ModelInferenceView():
   ...